NVIDIA/aistore/docs/cli/dsort.md

 }
 ```

 or, you can also use regex as the record identifier.
-The `order_file` can contain regex patterns as keys to match multiple records that fit the regex pattern to provided format.
+The `ekm_file` can contain regex patterns as keys to match multiple records that fit the regex pattern to provided format.

 ```json
 {